 Business mergers, as well as consolidation of office space and store locations, are fairly common in today’s economic climate as business owners look for ways to recoup losses from the pandemic.
 As these changes that place, it’s important to remember that your business websites may also need to merge and consolidate as well to help alleviate confusion for your customers, colleagues, and partners.
 And just like packing up physical boxes and moving them, merging your websites also requires active preparation, condensing, and moving things around with a solid strategy in mind.
 What content should you keep, eliminate, or update?
 How can you keep your current Google ranking?
 To answer these questions and more, we’ve put together a handy guide to help your website maintain organic performance while undergoing the merging process.

 What is a landing page?

 A landing page is simply a static, standalone page that users are directed to when they click a search engine results page, email, ad, or another type of marketing link.
 Some examples include your homepage, a page dedicated to a single service or product (as opposed to your entire list or catalog of offerings), or a promotional page dedicated to special offers.

 Although some may have been on hiatus during the pandemic, brick-and-mortar business locations aren’t dead.
 Consumers still want – and need – to visit physical locations these days to get things done.
-That’s why your business needs to invest in local SEO – no matter if you’re a global company with chains worldwide or a smaller, niche brand.
+That’s why your business needs to partner with a local and affordable SEO company – no matter if you’re a global company with chains worldwide or a smaller, niche brand.
 Continue reading

 It seems that every year SEO experts and journals dedicated to inbound marketing compile a list of general trends in Google intent algorithms and user expectations – the keyword here being “general”.
 Their findings may be based on mountains of data pulled from research and case studies – and it’s probably a good idea to implement some of these recommendations to boost your own website’s performance – but they don’t necessarily reflect the reality of businesses operating in niche spaces.